giovannetor/Trinacry/README.md

 1. `Sbaddu` : miscellaneous folder, contains the following:
     - *supertest* : basically a play ground.
     - *food* : every true Italian has a module for foods.
+    - *ping_echo* : reports all the owner pings in log chan
+    - *announce* : Contains a custom announce module (Sopel's one was broken, too lazy to fix it...)

 1. `Trichan` : Trinacry's channel management module.
 Adds some cool stuff to Sopel standard.